Phnom Penh: Transport

-Phnom Penh International Airport is the largest and busiest airport in Cambodia.
-It is seven kilometres west of central Phnom Penh.
+Techo International Airport, which opened on the 9th of September 2025, is the largest and busiest airport in Cambodia.
+It is located 20 km south of Phnom Penh.
+It replaced Phnom Penh International Airport as the city's main aviation hub.
 The airport is connected to the city center by taxi, train, and shuttle bus.

-Cambodia's national flag carrier, Cambodia Angkor Air, launched in 2009, is headquartered in Phnom Penh and has its main hub there, with an additional hub at the Angkor International Airport.
+Cambodia's national flag carrier, Cambodia Angkor Air (later rebranched as Air Cambodia in 2025), launched in 2009, is headquartered in Phnom Penh and has its main hub there, with an additional hub at the Siem Reap–Angkor International Airport.
 Air France used to serve Phnom Penh from Paris-Charles de Gaulle but this service has since stopped.
-Qatar Airways now flies to and from Phnom Penh, via Ho Chi Minh City.
+Qatar Airways now flies to and from Phnom Penh, via Saigon.
 Taxis, pick-ups, and minibuses leave the city for destinations all over the country, but are fast losing ground to cheaper and more comfortable buses.
 Phnom Penh also has a rail service.
 There are numerous bus companies, including Phnom Penh Public Transport and GST Express, running services to most provincial capitals, including Sihanoukville, Kampong Chhnang, Oudong and Takéo.
-Phnom Penh Sorya Transport Co. offers bus service to several provincial destinations along the National Routes and to Ho Chi Minh City.
-Giant Ibis is another bus company based in Phnom Penh, which travels to Sihanoukville, Kampot, Siem Reap and Ho Chi Minh, and has free Wi-Fi, air conditioning and modest pricing.
+Phnom Penh Sorya Transport Co. offers bus service to several provincial destinations along the National Routes and to Saigon.
+Giant Ibis is another bus company based in Phnom Penh, which travels to Sihanoukville, Kampot, Siem Reap and Saigon, and has free Wi-Fi, air conditioning and modest pricing.

 The city is Cambodia's main freshwater port, a major port on the Mekong River.
 It is linked to the South China Sea, 290 kilometres distant, via a channel of the Mekong in Vietnam.

 Public transport

 Phnom Penh is served by air conditioned public buses.
 Initial attempts by the Japanese government to develop a Phnom Penh bus service began in 2001.
 An update of the JICA urban transport master plan for Phnom Penh was completed and implemented in 2014.
-The city is now served by 17 bus lines, operated by the Phnom Penh municipal government.
+The city is now served by 21 bus lines, operated by the Phnom Penh municipal government.
 Private transportation within the city include the cycle rickshaw, known in Khmer as "cyclo", the motorcycle taxi known in Khmer as "moto", the auto rickshaw known locally as "tuk-tuk", the trailer attached to a motorcycle taxi known in Khmer as "remorque", and the standard automobile taxicab known in Khmer as "taxi".
 Private forms of transportation used by locals include bicycles, motorbikes, and cars.